OmarAglan/Pongy/README.md

 ## Description

 Pongy is a minimalist implementation of the classic Pong game.
 It features two paddles that can be controlled by keyboard inputs, allowing two players to compete against each other.
-The game includes a main menu system and proper text rendering.
+The game includes a main menu system, realistic ball physics, scoring, and proper text rendering.

 ## Features

 - Two-player gameplay
 - Smooth paddle movement with physics (acceleration, deceleration, momentum)
+- Realistic ball physics with dynamic bouncing angles
+- Progressive difficulty (ball speeds up with each hit)
+- Scoring system with scoreboard display
+- Ball bounces affected by paddle hit position and movement
 - Main menu with Start, Options, and Exit buttons
 - Proper text rendering using SDL_ttf and Open Sans font
 - Custom window icon showing paddles and ball